 Wollongong is a very popular destination some 80 km from the city.
-You can drive or catch a train that takes around an hour and cost approx $16 on city rail to get there.
+You can drive or catch a train that takes around an hour and costs approx $16 on city rail to get there.
 The train runs from the central station to the country link platform.
-Wollongong is located on South Coastline, passing through Hurstville, Shire District and some of the most scenic spots like Helensburgh, Stinson Beach, and Thirroul.
+Wollongong is located on the South Coastline, passing through Hurstville, Shire District and some of the most scenic spots like Helensburgh, Stinson Beach, and Thirroul.

-If you plan your trip ahead of time you can stop by at a number of small coastal towns on the way between Sydney and Wollongong City.
+If you plan your trip ahead of time you can stop by a number of small coastal towns on the way between Sydney and Wollongong City.
 The coastal towns of Stinson Beach, Coalcliff, Scarborough and Thirroul are located along Old Princess Highway, which is an alternative route to drive to Wollongong.

 Driving to Wollongong from Old Princess Highway